geotools/geotools/docs/user/tutorial/quickstart/intellij.rst

    Please unzip the above data into a location you can find easily such as the desktop.

 #.
 Run the application to open a file chooser.
-Choose a shapefile from the example dataset.
+Choose a shapefile from the example data set.

    .. image:: images/QuickstartOpen.png
       :scale: 60